hashicorp/terraform-provider-vault/website/docs/r/secrets_sync_github_apps.html.md

 * `app_id` - (Required) The GitHub application ID.

+* `private_key` - (Required) The content of a PEM formatted private key generated on GitHub for the app.

 ## Import

 GitHub Apps Secrets sync configuration endpoint can be imported using the `name`, e.g.